Ventura DUI Attorney

 - Fines of up to $1,000

-A second-time DUI conviction within 10 years of the first conviction could
+A second-time DUI conviction within 10 years of the first could result in:

 - Minimum of 96 hours in jail